Generalization Bounds of Surrogate Policies for Combinatorial Optimization Problems: Perturbation bias with remarks

 Assume \eqref{A2bis}, by Markov's inequality it holds

-Taking $q=1-\log(-10\tau\log\la)/(-2\log(\la))$ gives the result (note that $q<1$, and $q>0$ for $\la$ sufficient small). \end{proof}
+Taking $a=1-\log(-4\tau\log\la)/(-2\log(\la))$ gives the result (note that $a<1$, and $a>0$ for $\la$ sufficient small). \end{proof}

-\begin{remark}[On the conditions \eqref{A2} and \eqref{A2bis}] These conditions describe the tail behavior of the random variable $R:={\sqrt{d(X)}}/{\rho(\psi_{\vw}(X))}$.
-Condition~\eqref{A2} is of Orlicz-norm type, it states that~$R$ belongs to $\tau$-Orlicz space and, as such as, it has $\tau$-exponentially light tail, see for instance \cite[Section 1.1]{chafai2012interactions} for a review on Orlicz spaces.
-Hence, the distribution of the random variable ${\rho(\psi_{\vw}(X))}/{\sqrt{d(X)}}=1/R$ is $\tau$-exponentially light at edge support point zero.
-The random variable ${\rho(\psi_{\vw}(X))}/{\sqrt{d(X)}}=1/R$ is close to zero when switching from a normal cone to another.
-Roughly speaking, Condition~\eqref{A2} means that the distribution of $\psi_{\vw}(X)$ does not put too much mass around decision boundaries (the border of the normal cones), the learnt direction~$\psi_{\vw}(X)$ points towards the interior of the normal cone far from its boundaries.
+\begin{remark}[On the conditions \eqref{A2} and \eqref{A2bis}] These conditions describe the tail behavior of the random variable $T:={\sqrt{d(X)}}/{\rho(\psi_{\vw}(X)+\varepsilon Z)}$.
+Condition~\eqref{A2} is of Orlicz-norm type: it states that~$T$ belongs to the $\tau$-Orlicz space and, as such, it has $\tau$-exponentially light tail; see for instance \cite[Section~1.1]{chafai2012interactions} for a review on Orlicz spaces.
+Hence, the distribution of the random variable ${\rho(\psi_{\vw}(X)+\varepsilon Z)}/{\sqrt{d(X)}}=1/T$ is $\tau$-exponentially light at the edge support point zero, hence the random variable $1/T$ is close to zero when switching from one normal cone to another.
+Roughly speaking, Condition~\eqref{A2} means that the random direction $\psi_{\vw}(X)+\varepsilon Z$ rarely falls close to a normal-cone boundary, i.e., the distribution of $\psi_{\vw}(X)+\varepsilon Z$ places only a small mass near the decision boundaries (the borders of the normal cones).

-Condition~\eqref{A2bis} is a moment type assumption on $R$.
+Condition~\eqref{A2bis} is a moment type assumption on $T$.
 It is weaker than Condition~\eqref{A2}.
-Indeed, by \cite[Theoreme 1.1.5]{chafai2012interactions}, note that \eqref{A2} is equivalent to
+Indeed, by \cite[Theorem 1.1.5]{chafai2012interactions}, note that \eqref{A2} is equivalent to